strategineer/personal-website/content/blog/2025-01-23/index.md

 Ideally, over time, I'd be able to build a list of these faction/NPC reaction bangs.
 Then, I'd be able to bring these bangs into play in subsequent sessions to create more complex narrative throughlines with the party juggling more than one faction/NPC relationship at a time.

+### End each session, confirming with your players where they're going next

+prepping for all the possible paths they might take is torture and led to a lot of wasted prep time that I could have spent prepping things that players were going to engage with

+this wasted prep time is inevitable no matter what you do, but getting a clear confirmation of where players are going to go will help with this.

+[...]

 ### Provide clear direction for players early on

 Give PCs a dated/incomplete map of the dungeon early on in their journey to give them an initial thrust towards something in the dungeon that interests them.